 How far are you from London?

-Wild Boar Wood Campsite is approximately 45 miles from London which is roughly a 1-and-a-half-hour drive via the A23 and M23.
+The Secret Campsite Wild Boar Wood is approximately 45 miles from London which is roughly a one-and-a-half-hour drive via the A23 and M23.

 How do I reach Wild Boar Campsite?

 There are two great pubs close by and we are between them both: The Sloop and The Green Man.
 Both walking distance of about a mile and a half, or a short drive.
 Lots of other lovely pubs in villages within 5-15 mins drive.